typsy-dev/documentation/ApiV2.md

 ### Endpoint
 POST to https://api.typsy.com/v2/users/depart

-### Header
-Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.

 ### Request
 - email: The email of the user
 - options: Used to enable certain options to perform